jaf7C7/notes/how_to_set_up_a_basic_javascript_project.md

 ```
 $ npm init
+$ npm init @eslint/config@latest
 $ npm install --save-dev jest @babel/preset-env
 ```

+`npm init` will prompt you for project information which is used to create a `package.json` file for your project.

+`npm init @eslint/config@latest` will prompt you for more project information which is used to create an `eslint.config.js` file.

 `jest` is our testing framework of choice but it requires some configuration to be able to be used how we want.

 `@babel/preset-env` is a set of presets for `babel` which `jest` calls implicitly to transpile your code to be compatible with different versions of javascript.

 In order to use newer browser-compatible ES6 `import` syntax, instead of older node-specific `require` syntax, we need to add some configuration to `package.json`:

 **Without this configuration you will get "SyntaxError: Cannot use import statement outside a module" when trying to run your tests.**

 ```
 {